Regents Park (NSW)

 Regents Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Regents Park's dwelling structures, as per the latest Census, consisted of 64.6% houses and 35.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Regents Park's dwelling structure, as per the latest Census evaluation, consisted of 64.6% houses and 35.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Regents Park was at 27.4%, aligning with Sydney metro's level.
-Mortgaged dwellings were at 25.8% and rented ones at 46.8%.
-The median monthly mortgage repayment was $1,954, below the Sydney metro average of $2,427.
-Median weekly rent was $370, compared to Sydney metro's $470.
-Nationally, Regents Park's mortgage repayments were higher at $1,954 than the Australian average of $1,863, while rents were lower at $370 than the national figure of $375.
+Home ownership in Regents Park was at 27.4%, similar to Sydney metro, with the rest being mortgaged (25.8%) or rented (46.8%).
+The median monthly mortgage repayment in the area was $1,954, below Sydney metro's average of $2,427.
+The median weekly rent figure was $370, compared to Sydney metro's $470.
+Nationally, Regents Park's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing